dflay/NMR-DAQ/README.md

        connects to the IP-EP2 Series board (i.e. ByteBlaster II).
 Click close to return to the Programming Window.
    16. From the Mode pull-down window, select JTAG.
    17. In the left pane, click the Add File button.
-Then select the `*.jic` file generated in step 5.
+Then select the `.jic` file generated in step 5.
 Click Open.
 Now the programming file and the Cyclone II device should be listed in the window.
    18. Check both boxes under the Program/Configure column.
-   19. Then click on the Start button to download the file to the FLASH via JTAG
+   19. Then click on the Start button to download the file to the FLASH via JTAG.
    20. Once complete the IP-EP2 module will still be in configuration mode.
-To trigger a configuration cycle to load the program from Flash, either write a “1” to bit 0 of the Configuration Control/Status Register (base_addr + 0x0) or power down and then power the board back up.
-NOTE: This step is programmed into the *.c code.
+To trigger a configuration cycle to load the program from Flash, either write a 0x1 to bit 0 of the Configuration Control/Status Register (base_addr + 0x0) or power down and then power the board back up.
-       Turn on the global variable gIsFLASH to activate it.

 ## 6. Hardware Details